 “The whole thing was a blur, but I remember feeling a little overwhelmed and that’s when they gave us the calendar, pamphlets with information and asked us if we had any questions.
 That really helped,” said Jordan.

-The parent educator also offers to take your baby’s footprint that they put in the New Beginnings booklet as a keepsake.
+The parent educator also offers to take your baby’s footprint that they put in the guide as a keepsake.

 “I remember the first time I met Emily, we knew her as the foot print lady,” said Jordan.
 It was nice to be able to ask her questions, she also asked for our phone number so she can check in on us later,” she added.